vtexdocs/dev-portal-content/docs/faststore/docs/managing-performance/improving-store-performance-with-preact.md

 ---
-title: 'Improving store performance with Preact"
+title: 'Improving store performance with Preact'
 ---

 Enabling [Preact](https://preactjs.com/) in your FastStore project can reduce the package size used in the project and improve performance.
 Preact is a lightweight alternative to [React](https://react.dev/) that improves performance by reducing the size of the JavaScript bundle.
 Enabling Preact decreases the overall build size in a FastStore project, resulting in faster page load times and better performance.